 Why do I get a skin rash when I drink alcohol?

-Have you ever noticed that even a small amount of alcohol can lead to uncomfortable reactions like a skin rash or a flushed face?
-Well, you might be experiencing alcohol intolerance, a condition linked to how your body breaks down and processes alcohol¹.
+Have you ever noticed that even a small amount of alcohol can lead to uncomfortable reactions like a skin rash (often called an alcohol rash) or a flushed face?
+Well, you might be experiencing alcohol intolerance, a condition linked to how your body breaks down and processes alcohol.

 Genetic factors at play

 When you drink alcohol, your liver works to break it down.
-This process involves turning alcohol into a substance called acetaldehyde, thanks to enzymes like alcohol dehydrogenase (ADH).
-Genetic variations in genes like ADH1B and ALDH2 can impact how efficiently your body handles this conversion, leading to alcohol intolerance².
+This process turns alcohol into a chemical called acetaldehyde, using enzymes like alcohol dehydrogenase (ADH) and aldehyde dehydrogenase (ALDH).
+Some people have genetic variations in genes like ADH1B and ALDH2, which can affect how quickly their body clears acetaldehyde.
+When acetaldehyde builds up, it can cause reactions like facial flushing and an alcohol rash, especially for people with certain inherited traits.

 Common symptoms of alcohol intolerance

-Alcohol intolerance can show up in various ways, including red, itchy skin bumps known as hives, facial flushing, nausea, vomiting, a runny or stuffy nose, headaches, a fast heartbeat, and low blood pressure¹.
+Alcohol intolerance can show up in various ways, including red, itchy skin bumps known as hives, facial flushing, skin rash or alcohol rash, nausea, vomiting, a runny or stuffy nose, headaches, a fast heartbeat, and low blood pressure.

 Understanding genetic variations